shynesukumaran/Prediction/README.md

-# Prediction
-Prediction of Photovoltaic Output Power
+# Prediction of Photovoltaic Output Power

 The main aim of the project is to design a Machine Learning model to predict the output power of a Photovoltaic(PV) system.